 13) It’s one of the simplest tricks in the book but to this day, it’s still a winner.
 Freeze bottles of water and keep them in a food cooler – they will keep your drinks and food cold all evening, and you’ll always have ice cold water available to help keep you feeling cool.

-14) You can’t go wrong with hotdogs, but if you want to challenge the norm then you’ll find a host of great campsite recipes here.
+14) Hotdogs will always be a classic, but if you want to challenge the norm then you’ll find a host of great campsite recipes here.
 We love the campfire breadsticks idea!

 15) Campfire pizza is always a popular crowd-pleaser – and yes, you can cook pizzas on a campfire.
 Let your guests choose their own ingredients, or put zip-lock bags together with different ingredient combinations for them to pick from.